 Airflow changes direction abruptly: Deposits are more common in short radius elbows and "T" type branch connections.
-The figures below shows the examples of abrupt air direction changes.
+The figures below illustrate what happens when the air direction changes abruptly.

-Most performance problems by the ventilation system are from the improper functioning of the ducts.
+Most performance problems in a ventilation system are from the improper functioning of the ducts.
 It is common for a system to be well designed and properly installed, but develop problems as time goes on.

 However, below are some tips for conducting a simple inspection.
-Before you start, be sure you have a drawing of the ventilation system (or make one as you go).
-While you walk through the entire system take note of the following:
+You will need a drawing of the ventilation system.
+If you do not have one, make one as you go.
+While you follow the entire system take note of the following:

-- Reduced ability to capture the contaminants ("fugitive" contaminants can be measured or sometimes been seen).
+- Reduced ability to capture the contaminants ("fugitive" contaminants can be measured or sometimes be seen).

 - Damaged ducts (dents, holes).